-All documents must include the author's name, address, telephone number, fax number, if any, and, if prepared by an attorney, the name, email address, and the Bar number of the author and the trial attorney assigned to try the case.
+All documents must include the author's court contact information under UTCR 1.110(1) and, if prepared by an attorney, the name, email address, and the Bar number of the author and the trial attorney assigned to try the case.
 Any document not bearing the name and Bar number of an attorney as the author or preparer of the document must bear or be accompanied by a certificate in substantially the form as set out in Form 2.010.7 in the UTCR Appendix of Forms.